 If your portfolio isn’t ready to be unveiled to the public just yet or you're still early in your education, you are still welcome to attend the portfolio review as an observer.
 Observers are allowed to walk the review area and listen in on the conversations and view the portfolios.

-Your goal for the review is to present your work and get honest feedback.
+Your goal for the review is to present your work and get constructive feedback.
 In order to make that happen, you need to be prepared.
 Finished portfolio presentations are best, whether it's a custom book, black matte boards in a leather portfolio or an interactive presentation—the choice is yours.
 If you do intend to show digital pieces, we recommend bringing a laptop or tablet and, to be safe, make sure your work is on your local hard drive, not just online.
 Those of you still in the throes of creating a one-of-a-kind portfolio are also welcome, as it’s never too early to get constructive feedback.

 While this isn’t an interview, this is a chance to make connections and make a lasting impression.
 Be sure that lasting impression is based on a "Wow!"-worthy book and not a "Wow?!"-worthy wardrobe.
 In other words, dress business casual.
 Other suggestions include getting a good night's sleep, taking a shower, combing your hair and, of course, brushing your teeth.
 You want your book to leave an impression—not your breath.